Depression in Nurses: The Ripple Effect

 "Addressing the stigma of nurse depression is imperative," adds Dr. Dulko.
 "Seeking help from a mental health professional is an important step for nurses with depression, which nurse leaders should support by ensuring that confidential treatment is visibly available for staff."

-If you'd like more freedom and flexibility in your work, consider a career as a travel nurse.
+If you'd like more freedom and flexibility in your work, consider a career as a contract nurse.
 Visit NurseChoice and apply online today.